RoboDD/robodd.github.io/_pages/about.md

 Updates
 ======
-* [Apr-2023] I am awarded Best Oral Presentation Award in the 9th International Conference on Control, Automation and Robotics (ICCAR 2023).
+* [Apr-2023] I recieved Best Oral Presentation Award in the [9th International Conference on Control, Automation and Robotics (ICCAR)](http://www.iccar.org/).
 * [Mar-2023] A paper has been accepted by [9th International Conference on Control, Automation and Robotics (ICCAR)](http://www.iccar.org/).
 * [Nov-2022] My team and I awarded [one Gold Award and two Bronze Award](https://cy.ncss.cn/information/2c93f4c682872dbb01849802948e17dd?jump_from=1_05_37_01) in [The 8th China International College Students'"Internet+"Competition](https://cy.ncss.cn/en/).
 Congratulations!
 * [Oct-2022] A paper has been accepted by [IEEE Internet of Things Magazine (IoTM)](https://www.comsoc.org/publications/magazines/ieee-internet-things-magazine).